-Joining the campaign as a charity partner means you can do "absolutely anything," says Roberts — even if you don’t have a lot of time to plan.
+Joining the campaign as a charity or nonprofit partner means you can do "absolutely anything," says Roberts — even if you don’t have a lot of time to plan.
 "We don’t expect partners to do anything in particular, we want them to do what works best for them."

 - Get all your staff (including senior managers), board and volunteers involved.
 Encourage them to spread the word in the run-up and on the day.

 - Tell your supporters.
 They may already be aware of the campaign, but make sure they associate your organization with it, and give them the option to support you.
 That can be as simple as an email.
 But think about your message.
 "There’s no point in putting out requests for donations if you’ve not given donors a reason to support you," says Roberts.
 "Giving Tuesday isn’t a silver bullet — be sure to treat it as an opportunity."

 - Tie it in with ongoing fundraising efforts.
 You can use the #givingtuesday hashtag to spread the word about a campaign you’re just kicking off, or an ongoing one that needs a boost.
 As Noland Hoshino, director of creative and digital marketing at High Five Media, points out, keeping donors’ attention for weeks or months can be tough, while "a [one-day giving] campaign condenses your tactics to just 24 hours, with immediate results."

 - Involve your crowdfunding community.
 If you have supporters raising money for you via crowdfunding platforms, let them know Giving Tuesday is coming up so they can also use it to drum up support.

 - Use it as a hook to work with partners, or find new ones.
 Ask a local business to encourage their employees or customers to donate to your cause (or even ask them to match fund donations made on the day).
 Or get in touch with your local school to see if they can get involved.